Sharon station

 Sharon station is an MBTA Commuter Rail station in Sharon, Massachusetts.
 It serves the Providence/Stoughton Line.
 The station has two separate entrances for inbound trains to Boston and for outbound trains to Providence and beyond.
-Sharon station is the only public transportation in the Sharon area, as there are no public bus lines in the town.
 New platforms were constructed in 2014 to make the station accessible.

 History

 The Boston and Providence Railroad started full operations between the two cities in June 1835, including a station at the modern location in Sharon.
-In the 1870s, the original Sharon station was replaced by a larger building similar to those still extant at East Greenwich and Kingston in Rhode Island.
+In 1871, the original Sharon station was replaced by a larger building similar to those still extant at East Greenwich and Kingston in Rhode Island.
 The Boston and Providence was leased by the Old Colony Railroad in 1888, which was in turn absorbed by the New York, New Haven & Hartford Railroad in 1893.

-The current inbound station building and the small outbound shelter were designed by F.J.
-Pitcher and built in 1936 by the New Haven Railroad.
-The station building was formerly a private business, but is now open to commuter rail riders.